pjfontillas/dutchman/challenges/sea_captain.md

 * Write a program in the `sea_captain` directory to be run with `make start`.
 * Update the `delivery_person` program so that when the captain is working, it puts some biscuits in the stockroom with each order.
-* When the captain is idle, the `delivery_person` program should not put biscuits in the stockroom buffet.
+* When the captain is idle, the `delivery_person` program should not put biscuits in the stockroom buffet as they won't get used and will just go stale.